 Conferences are a fantastic way to get your name known as a professional travel blogger, connect with sponsors and advertisers, and also to get hands on education on many blogging topics.

 TBEX is the biggest travel blogging conference out there right now, and usually holds both a North American and a European conference every year.
-The PTBA also has a helpful list of travel blogging conferences.

 Learn to Write a Pitch Letter